ErichStyger/mcuoneclipse/Examples/KDS/FRDM-K64F120M/readme.txt

 readme.txt
 ----------
-This folder contains projects for the FRDM-K64F board and the Kinetis Design Studio (KDS) V1.1.0.
+This folder contains projects for the FRDM-K64F board and the Kinetis Design Studio (KDS).